 Increasing Opportunity Cost

-Every specific allocation of resources has an opportunity cost, which is what is given up to produce a specific product.
-Sacrificing the production of guns to make one more unit of bread is the opportunity cost of bread in our simplified economy, which is the number of guns that must be given up to make one more unit of bread.
+Every specific allocation of resources has an opportunity cost, which is what is given up to produce a specific good.
+Sacrificing the production of guns to make 1 more unit of bread is the opportunity cost of bread in our simplified economy, equal to the number of guns given up to make that unit of bread.

 How well economic resources are allocated to satisfy economic wants is allocative efficiency, which is the production of those goods and services most desired by society in the desired quantity.

 Because the opportunity cost of producing goods or services and the benefit of the output to society depends on how much of each good or service is produced, then how does an individual producer know how much to produce?
 Since the producers' costs are variable, then it makes sense to ask if an additional unit should be produced.

 Because of economies of scale, the cost of producing an additional unit, the marginal cost, continually declines to a minimum.
 On the other hand, the marginal benefit, which is the benefit to society of the last unit, also declines with increasing quantity.
 Since the amount that consumers are willing to pay for a particular product depends on the marginal benefit of the last unit produced, a producer can maximize profit by producing more units until the marginal cost of producing the last unit = the marginal benefit of that unit to society.

 Note that, in economics, economic cost also includes the profit that would satisfy the producer.
 Therefore, we can derive a simple formula for maximizing allocative efficiency.
 Allocative efficiency is maximized when the marginal benefit = the marginal cost of producing one extra unit.